bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 documentation](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-configuration-methods-after.html)
 on this matter are lengthy and hard to grok in a single go.

+## General Development

+### Locate A Sensible SSH keypair (Developers)

+If your project is shared, the SSH public and private keypair will be given to you by the tech lead.

+This key has likely been alread added to the list of keypairs in the EC2 dashboard, and you'll need the name from the EC2 dashboard, as well as the *private* key of the keypair.
+The name SHOULD be the same as the filename of the private key.

+Without renaming the private key, put it in your `~/.ssh` directory.

+If you only got the private key, you can create the public key with ssh-keygen, but you don't actually need to do so because you never need the public key for anything.  eb already has it and stuffs it into instances it starts so that you can ssh into them later.

+    ssh-keygen -y -f some_private_key

+### Join an existing project (Developers)

+`eb init` with no arguments lets you choose an existing application that has already been created, or to create a new one.
+If you're joining an existing project, then the eb "application" and "environment" artifacts should already have been created.
+You just need to connect to them.

+Lets say you've been brought onto some excellent project to work on the cool module.

+    git clone git@github.com:productOps/some-excellent-project.git
+    cd some-excellent-project/cool-module
+    eb init

+You'll pick the "cool module" project that already exists.

+This will also pull down environments, you shouldn't need to create any.
+Select the environment you want to use by listing them, and then choosing one

+    eb list
+    eb use develop

 ### Change Some Code and Copy It To Your Instance - NOT PRODUCTION

 After you change something (and check it in with git) you might want